dazham/Convertify/README.md

 # 🎨 Convertify

-**Convert and download images in different formats easily**
+**Convert and download images in different formats easily** A lightweight and user-friendly Chrome extension

-Convertify is a lightweight and user-friendly Chrome extension that lets you quickly convert images to popular formats like JPG, PNG, WebP, and more.

-> 🛠️ _This is my first ever project_.

----

-##  Features

 - Convert images directly from the browser
 - Download  direcly any formats through the context menu
+- PNG, JPEG, WEBP, TIFF, BMP, GIF, HEIC, SVG and ICO.

+> 🛠️ _This is my first ever project_.

 ---

 ## Getting Started
+To Download :Grab the latest version from the [Releases](../../releases) tab.

 1. Go to `chrome://extensions` in your Chrome browser.
 2. Enable **Developer mode** (top right).